happykit/auth-email/README.md

 ### Key Features

-- A `useAuth` hook which gets the current user
+- A `useAuth` hook which returns the current user
 - An optional `getServerSideAuth` for server-side rendering
 - HappyAuth is tiny
   - it adds only 4.6 kB to the first load JS